demisto/content/Packs/FeedIntel471/Integrations/Intel471Actors/README.md

 #### Context Output

-There is no context output for this command.
+There is no context output for this command...

 #### Command Example
 ```!intel471-actors-get-indicators limit=10```